Renovating in Philadelphia? Here’s What You Need to Know

 As part of its multi-point screening process, Sweeten makes sure any contractor in its network not only has a license, but also has experience with your type of project and budget parameters, and is local.
 To check if there’s a Sweeten contractor near you, click here.

-Upside: Smaller jobs may qualify for EZ Permits
+Smaller Philadelphia remodeling jobs may qualify for EZ Permits

 While other cities might require building plans for even the smallest jobs, Philly doesn’t.
 The city’s EZ Permits system allows some building, electrical, and plumbing permit applications involving single-family homes to be submitted without plans.
 Projects that get the EZ Permits go-ahead include installing flooring, replacing roof coverings, putting in certain pools and spas, or adding a rear deck that is less than 216 square feet.
 (Take note: any buildings on the Philadelphia Historical Registry will not qualify for EZ Permits, regardless of the project’s scope.)